This meeting takes place in Book 24 of Homer’s Illiad, and it’s interesting to consider the similarities and differences.

 This message is repeated from Zeus to Iris, and then Iris to Priam and then Priam to his royal entourage.

-Like Malouf’s Hecuba, her Homerian counterpart is also outraged and horrified.
+When Priam tells his wife, Hecuba, about his proposed mission, she, like Malouf’s Hecuba, is also outraged and horrified.
 “Where have your senses gone?”
 She believes that the “savage, treacherous man” will “show no mercy and, no respect for your rights”.
 Priam also curses his other “lazy” sons whom he believes are not as worthy as Hector.

 Like Malouf’s Priam, Homer’s “old and noble” king is also adamant.
 “I will go.
 My mind’s made up.
 Don’t hold me back.”
 He is reassured by the fidelity of Iris’s call.